benc-uk/chatr/readme.md

 # Chatr - Azure Web PubSub Sample App

-This is a demonstration & sample application designed to be a simple web based chat system.
+This is a demonstration & sample application designed to be a simple multi-user web based chat system.
 It provides group and private chats, a persistent user list and several other features.

-It is built on several Azure technologies: _Web PubSub, Static Web Apps and \_Table Storage_
+It is built on several Azure technologies, including: _Web PubSub, Static Web Apps and \_Table Storage_

 > 👁‍🗨 Note.
-This is a side project, created to aid learning while building something interesting.
+This is a personal side project, created to aid learning while building something interesting.
 The code should not be considered 'best practice' or representing a set of recommendations for using Azure Web PubSub, however it does represent the output of getting something working!

 ![](https://img.shields.io/github/license/benc-uk/chatr)
 ![](https://img.shields.io/github/last-commit/benc-uk/chatr)